orhun/systeroid/README.md

 #### Images

+Docker builds are [automated](./.github/workflows/docker.yml) and images are available in the following registries:

 - [Docker Hub](https://hub.docker.com/r/orhunp/systeroid)
 - [GitHub Container Registry](https://github.com/orhun/systeroid/pkgs/container/systeroid)

 #### Usage

+The following command can be used to interactively view the documentation of selected parameters:

 ```sh
 docker run --rm -it "orhunp/systeroid:${TAG:-latest}" --tui
 ```

+Docker containers share the host system's kernel and its settings thus access to `/proc` and `/sys` are restricted for security.
+That is why it is not possible (and not recommended) to tweak the kernel parameters within a container. [*](https://stackoverflow.com/questions/54845095/cannot-run-sysctl-command-in-dockerfile)

 #### Building

+Custom Docker images can be built from the [Dockerfile](./Dockerfile):

 ```sh
 docker build -t systeroid .